-Studies have shown that exercise is a key part of Parkinson’s treatment.
-Parkinson’s disease affects the way people are able to move, but studies show that most patients can still participate in many forms of exercise that can help significantly reduce the later risk of dementia and other cognitive impairments.
-(6) Exercises for Parkinson’s disease include:
+Exercise is good for those with PD, in particular.
+Studies have shown that exercise is a key part of Parkinson’s disease treatment.
+PD affects the way people are able to move, but studies show that most patients can still participate in many forms of exercise that can help significantly reduce the later risk of dementia and other cognitive impairments.
+(5) Exercises for Parkinson’s disease include these:

 Stretch to Prevent Stiff Muscles

 - Stand 8 inches away from a wall and reach your arms upward.
 Place your hands on the wall for balance and stretch out your arms and back.

 - Next, turn around and place your back against the wall for balance.
 Gently march in place and lift your knees as high as possible.

 - While sitting in a chair, reach your arms behind the chair and bring your shoulder back as far as possible.
 Lift your head toward the ceiling as you stretch.